- Home

 Not only will you save money, but you’ll also be able to make a more wholesome alternative.
 This creamy butter chicken recipe from Green Healthy Cooking is a much healthier version of traditional murgh makhani.
 It uses 0% fat yoghurt and a smaller amount of sour cream (instead of lashings of heavy whipping cream) and is served with brown rice instead of white.

-The chicken is cooked in a creamy, tomato-based sauce flavoured with cumin, ginger, turmeric, garlic, and garam masala.
+The chicken is cooked in a creamy, tomato-based sauce that’s flavoured with cumin, ginger, turmeric, garlic, and garam masala.
 To boost your vitamin intake, try adding some vegetables on the side.
 Roasted broccoli goes especially well with butter chicken.

 Final thoughts…